 - Being white.
 People who are white are at higher risk of abdominal aortic aneurysms.

-Tears in one or more of the layers of the wall of the aorta (aortic dissection) or a ruptured aortic aneurysm are the main complications of abdominal aortic aneurysms.
-A ruptured aortic aneurysm can lead to life-threatening internal bleeding.
-In general, the larger the aneurysm and the faster the aneurysm grows, the greater the risk of rupture.
+Tears in one or more of the layers of the wall of the aorta (aortic dissection) or a ruptured aneurysm are the main complications.
+A rupture can cause life-threatening internal bleeding.
+In general, the larger the aneurysm and the faster it grows, the greater the risk of rupture.

 - Sudden, intense and persistent abdominal or back pain, which can be described as a tearing sensation

 - Fast pulse

 Aortic aneurysms also put you at risk of developing blood clots in the area.
 If a blood clot breaks loose from the inside wall of an aneurysm and blocks a blood vessel elsewhere in your body, it can cause pain or block the blood flow to the legs, toes, kidneys or abdominal organs.

 To prevent an aortic aneurysm or keep an aortic aneurysm from worsening, do the following:

 - Don't use tobacco products.
 Quit smoking or chewing tobacco and avoid secondhand smoke.

 - Eat a healthy diet.
 Focus on eating a variety of fruits and vegetables, whole grains, poultry, fish and low-fat dairy products.
 Avoid saturated fat, trans fats and limit salt.